Metro nashville public schools kindergarten registration faq

 - Measles, Mumps, Rubella (usually given together as MMR) - 2 doses

 - Varicella - 2 doses or a history of the disease Hepatitis A - 2 doses

-Metro Schools will begin the prekindergarten application process beginning March 27, 2017.
-The Pre-K application weeks will be March 27 - April 27, 2017.
+Metro Schools will begin the prekindergarten application process beginning March 1, 2018 for the 2018-2019 school year.
+The Pre-K application weeks will be March 1 – March 29, 2018 (3:30 PM) to be included in the April selection process.
 If you need more information for the 2016-2017 school year, please visit the MNPS website.

 Registering for Pre-K is EASY!
 However, it is important to keep in mind there are limited spots in MNPS Pre-K classrooms, and they will fill quickly.
 That is why we have created COUNTDOWN TO KINDERGARTEN!
 Whether or not Pre-K is an option for you family, the resources here are intended to help you prepare your child for kindergarten readiness.

 how do i register my child for head start?

 Metro Action Commission’s Head Start program provides free preschool education for income-eligible children ages 3-5 years old at 7 Head Start Centers and 3 partner sites throughout Nashville.
 Families with children that have diagnosed disabilities that impede their learning abilities are also eligible on a case-by- case basis, regardless of household income.
 To find out if your child is eligible, call Metro Action Commission at 615-862- 8860, extension 70140.

 For complete information on Head Start eligibility, locations, and to enroll, visit Metro Action Commission’s Head Start page.

 We speak a language other than english at home